heliossun/ELIP/rebuttal.md

 After testing on more complex image-OOD cases, we observe ELIP surpasses other baselines in most strong OOD settings except JPEG compression.
 Ffrom our observation, we found JPEG compressed image doesn't have a clear domain shift, therefore we assume this OOD setting follows the trend of image-text result on clean data, where BLIP-ft surpasses ELIP in ID case.

-Experiment 2: We also randomly choose three **OOD-text** settings from three perturbation categories (character-level: keyboard, word-level: SR, sentence-level: formal) as mentioned in [1], all results are average on five perturbation levels.
-The following are Image-Text Retrieval performance comparision between ELIP and baseline models on MS-COCO dataset.
+Experiment 2: We also randomly choose three **OOD-text** settings from three perturbation categories (character-level: keyboard, word-level: SR, sentence-level: formal) as mentioned in [1], all results are averaged on five perturbation levels.
+The following are Image-Text Retrieval performance comparision between ELIP and baseline models on **MS-COCO** dataset.

 | **Image Retrieval** |          |              |          |          |          |          |      |            |      |
 |---------------------|----------|--------------|----------|----------|----------|----------|------|------------|------|